NEW BRUNSWICK RCMP

 (Thanks to a very knowledgeable NB contributor for this)

 The force is reported to also on occasion use the nationally allocated frequencies in the 420 MHz range for special purposes; however it is thought that most of those communications are encrypted.
-Click here to go to another site (The Eastern Ontario Frequency Directory) for a list of the 420 MHz frequencies.
+Click here for a page contributed in February 2004 showing 400 MHz frequencies possibly in use by RCMP in NB.

 Locations on the map